Elin310/VO2max/README.md

 - V4 - Proposed by Stefan, affectionately called "The Snork".
 Latest version.

 ## Current Status
-Currently (Oktober 10th 2025) a work in progress:
+Currently (Oktober 16th 2025) a work in progress:
-The mask is built with a bill of materials under EU in the BOM file.
+The mask is built with the bill of materials under EU in the BOM file.
 The code for Arduino v1.1 has been updated with new sensor values.
 The battery is not installed and therefore neither is the on/off switch.
+Future recommendations can be found in the [Final report](https://github.com/Elin310/VO2max/papers/VO2MaxMaskFINAL.pdf)

-### Steps to Build & Use - INCOMPLETE
+### Steps to Build & Use

 ## Order Sensors, board, and assorted fasteners.
 Check the [BOM](https://github.com/Elin310/VO2max/blob/main/BOM.md) for all the various parts to order, they can take a week or two to come in.